AvidlyWordPress/avidly-block-dynamic/README.md

 * NodeJS v12.14.1 or later

 ## Getting Started
-1. Download avidly-block-dynamic repository to the `/wp-content/plugins/` directory
+1. Download avidly-block-dynamic folder to the `/wp-content/plugins/` directory
-2. Rename plugin folder name for your project (use only a-z and -).
+2. Rename avidly-block-dynamic folder as you like your block to be called (use only a-z and -).
 3. Go to plugin folder with terminal: `cd wp-content/plugins/your-plugin-name`
 4. Run `sh setup.sh` and follow the instructions in terminal.
-This will run some search and replace functionality for code.
+After confirmation the setup will run some search and replace functionality for code.

-Activate the plugin when you are ready.
+Activate the plugin via WP dashboard Plugins view.

+Well done!

+Now you can start to develop the base of your block.
+If you cannot find your block from editor, check does your theme use allowed_block_types and whitelist it there.

 ## Nice to know